pyga/parsley/doc/tutorial3.rst

 .. note::

-   It doesn't matter if ``setNextRule`` is called in ``__init__`` or ``connectionMade`` to set the starting rule as long as it's called in one of them (or something called by one of them).
+   It doesn't matter if ``setNextRule`` is called in ``__init__`` or ``prepareParsing`` to set the starting rule as long as it's called in one of them (or something called by one of them).

 The other way to change the current rule is to make the current rule evaluate